-Today’s students—aka tomorrow’s skilled craftspeople—are more likely to pursue education at 4-year universities than vocational programs.
+Today’s students—aka tomorrow’s skilled craftspeople—are more likely to pursue education at four-year universities than vocational programs.
 That’s been a growing trend in the U.S. for a while, and we’re starting to see its effects.
 You’re probably aware that we’re in the midst of a skilled craftspeople shortage.

 The shortage, however, is about to become worse, according to data from the Construction Labor Market Analyzer (CLMA).
 While students continue to focus on academic degrees, the last wave of Baby Boomers will hit retirement age in 2029.
 At that point the economy won’t just lose a lot of workers; we’ll lose a lot of skilled craftspeople and have far fewer lined up to take their place.
 At the same time, with a growing population that’s living longer than previous generations, the demand for housing, workplaces, and healthcare facilities will also grow.
 In other words, we’ll need craftspeople to build and maintain these places.